Bhume Naach

-Bhume Naach (also known as Bal puja, Namka Parva, Lokabangey, Jhyamkri rw Balka and Bulku) is one of the festivals celebrated by the Kham Magar people from Lumbini provinces of Nepal.
+Bhume Naach (also known as Bal puja, Namka Parva, Lokabangey, Jhyamkri rw Balka and Bulku) is one of the festivals celebrated by the Kham Magar people from Lumbini province of Nepal.
 The term Bhume means 'Earth' and Naach means 'dance' in the Nepali language.
 The Kham people practice a religion that worships the land (bhumi puja), water sprouts (shim), forests (ban puja) and weather, asking for better crop yields and cattle.
 The May Festival is the main dance performed by the Magars, especially in eastern Rukum and Rolpa.
 This dance is performed in all parts of Bhume Rural Municipality and Putha Uttarganga Rural Municipality in eastern Rukum, and is also performed in Thabang and Jelbang in Rolpa.
 This dance is a specialty dance performed in major villages where Parbatey Kham Magar is spoken.

 Bhume Naach is a folk dance which is performed around a fire to worship the Earth.
 The Kham people believe that the Earth is God.
 Earth is considered to be the mother and protector which provides shelter, food and sustenance for everyone.
 To make the Earth happy, people perform the dance from mid-May through mid-June.
 The main celebration takes place during the first week of June.